gambarini/articleapi/README.md

 The only Unit test added was for the FindTag method in the ArticleRepository.
 This api was build in a bit over a hour and only tests for a more complex code were considered.
 All endpoints were tested with Postman during development and a Collection file was added to the repository for reference.

+To improve execution time on the FindTag method the count query is executed in a go routine, concurrently to the main query fetching the articles.